princefishthrower/dev-book-template/README.md

 - latex (`brew install --cask mactex`)
 - ghostscript (`brew install ghostscript`)
+- the Fira Code font (`brew install --cask font-fira-code`)

 Raise an issue or make a pull request if I've forgotten anything!

+## Emojis

+Currently, emojis should work without any extra LaTeX configuration.
+You'll find in the `book.tex` file a fallback for emojis.
+By default, it is `AppleColorEmoji`, but if you are on Windows or Linux, you will need to use a different emoji font like `SegoeUIEmoji` or `NotoColorEmoji`.

 ## Build Book PDF